 In some ways, that’s exactly what we do when we climb down the strange little staircases to see what remains of those who lived there hundreds of thousands of years ago.
 The analogy may not be literal in a place such as Pompeii but I feel reverent whenever I enter those areas, regardless of whether it is a graveyard.
-It’s the same surreal feeling that I get as a time traveler , when I enter the Pantheon in Rome.
+It’s the same surreal feeling that I get as a time traveler .

 Walking in the footsteps of those who have gone before me is one of my favorite experiences as a traveler.
 It’s even more meaningful when I can do it literally.

 The ticket includes entry to the excavations as well as a visit at the church museum.
 Here you can view both historical church artifacts, and items from the Neapolis excavations.
 The church is open to all.

 You can wander as you please.
 It is the only self-guided underground tour available in Naples.
 Like all ruins, San Lorenzo Maggiore’s excavating makes more sense if there is a guide to explain what you are seeing.
 However, I encourage you to visit the site regardless of whether you have a guide.

 Marina is an enthusiastic and knowledgeable guide in Naples.
 I cannot recommend her enough.
 Find out more about her private Naples tours and say hello to Marina.